dotnet/runtime/docs/workflow/testing/mono/testing.md

 ## Sample for desktop Mono
 The desktop sample lives in `HelloWorld` folder.

-To run that program, you could simply cd to that directory and execute
+To run the sample, cd to the directory and execute:

 ```
 make run